VeinSyct/Electronic-Cash/README.md

 Electronic Cash

-This is an offline electronic cash platform that allows the transfer of electronic cash between devices.
+This is an offline electronic cash platform that allows the transfer of electronic cash between mobile or desktop devices.